 Make sure everyone is safe and out of harm’s way.
 If it’s a medical emergency, call 000 for emergency and ambulance assistance.
 Medibank offers unlimited emergency ambulance on all hospital covers*.

-If you’re unsure whether to go to an emergency department, please call our 24/7 Medibank Nurse on 1800 644 325~ or on webchat from My Medibank.
-They can advise you on the appropriate next steps to take.
+If you’re unsure whether to go to an emergency department, please call 24/7 Medibank Nurse Support on 1800 644 325 to chat online at no extra cost.~ They can provide guidance on the appropriate next steps to take.

 Your options in a medical emergency